SantaHub/DesignPattern/ReadMe.md

                 - Create choco chips class with Decorator interface
             - Set the Decorator classes to call cost fn of the object it is decorating. like def cost() : myCost+decor.cost()

-## Factory Pattern
-    - A conditional statement decides which object has to be returned.

-## Singleton Pattern
-    - Class can have only one object.
-    - Use a object check to see if an instance is already created.

 ## Command Pattern
     -